danielaparker/jsoncons/src/doc/Classes/json.md

     json& at(size_t i)
     const json& at(size_t i) const
 Returns a reference to the element at position `i` in a json array.
 These have the same behavior as the corresponding `operator[]` functions.

-    const json& get(const std::string& name) const
-If `name` matches the name of a member in the json object, returns a const reference to the json object, otherwise returns a const reference to a null value.

     template <typename T>
     const json get(const std::string& name, T default_val) const